translate/pootle/docs/developers/setup_linux.rst

 With all the dependencies installed within the virtual environment, Pootle is almost ready to run.
-In development environments you will want to use settings that vastly differ from those used in production environments.
+In development environments you will want to use settings that differ from those used in production environments.

-For that purpose there is a sample configuration file with settings adapted for development scenarios, :file:`pootle/settings/90-dev-local.conf.sample`.
-Copy this file and rename it by removing the *.sample* extension:

 .. code-block:: console

-    (pootle_env) $ cp pootle/settings/90-dev-local.conf.sample ~/.pootle/pootle.conf
+    (pootle_env) $ pootle init --dev

 .. note:: To learn more about how settings work in Pootle read the